–The recovery period lasts a MINIMUM of 10-14 days. Monitor your cat’s healing closely.–

-Lethargy (sleepiness), appetite loss, diarrhea, vomiting, coughing COULD occur up to 24 hours following surgery.
-If these symptoms last more than 24 hours after surgery please call our clinic and leave a message.
+You have picked up your cat on the same day as surgery.
+For the next 24-48 hours your cat may experience: lethargy (sleepiness), appetite loss, diarrhea, vomiting, coughing, meowing, or minor personality changes (aggressiveness, sensitivity, crankiness).
+If these symptoms last more than 24-48 hours after surgery please call our clinic and leave a message.

-Female cats may develop a suture site reaction– a lump at the surgery site.
-This is caused by a slight reaction to the stitches.
-It will go away on its own as the sutures dissolve but please call us if you have concerns please call our clinic for a re-check appointment, leave a message.
+Female cats may develop a suture site reaction– a lump at the surgery site due to a reaction to the internal sutures.
+It will go away as the sutures dissolve but it can take up to 6 weeks.
+If you see a lump and have concerns, please call our clinic for a re-check appointment and leave a message.
 Male cats have no sutures but should be monitored for swelling and discharge.

-** Cats can do something called “Self-Trauma”.
-Self-trauma is licking themselves at the incision site causing an infection.
-It is VERY IMPORTANT that you purchase an e-collar (a cone for around the head) and put it on your pet after surgery which will prevent your pet from licking the area.
+It is VERY IMPORTANT that you purchase an e-collar and put it on your pet for the entire recovery period of 10-14 days minimum.
+This prevents your cat from licking at their incision.
 If this instruction is not followed, the incision can be licked open and become infected.
-Please make sure you purchase an e-collar that fits your pet properly, extending 2 inches past the tip of their nose.
-The e-collar must stay on for a MINIMUM of 7-10 days.
+Please make sure you purchase an e-collar that fits your pet properly, extending 1 inch past the tip of their nose.
+We do not recommend soft e-collars or donut style e-collars.

 Should your cat experience a complication directly related to surgery, or you are worried about your cat’s healing process, we are happy to see your cat on the next available surgical date for a free re-check appointment.
 However, we do not have a doctor in the office every day of the week and only have a doctor available for a limited time on each of our surgical days.
 You must call or email to set up a recheck appointment.
 Should your cat require additional medication or sedation during that visit you will be responsible for the cost.
 If there are any questions or concerns related to the surgery, please call our clinic at 860-620-0325 and leave a message or email email@example.com.